 Most Affordable Neighborhoods in Akron, OH

-Some of the cheapest neighborhoods in Akron are Highland Square, Ellet, and Lane-Wooster.
+Some of the cheapest neighborhoods in Akron are Highland Square, Lane-Wooster, and West Akron.
 These neighborhoods offer some of the lowest rent prices in Akron, making them ideal for renters on a budget.
-As of July 29, 2025, the average rent in Akron is $876, which is 3.3% higher than last year.
+As of September 17, 2025, the average rent in Akron is $866, which is 3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Highland Square